ralfhenze/railplan/README.md

 ## Run

-You need Docker, docker-compose, JDK 11 and Maven installed on your system. (only tested on a Linux system)
+You need Docker, docker-compose, JDK 11 and Maven installed on your system. (only tested on Linux)

 ```console
 $ docker-compose up -d